 There is a great range of foreign and local beers as well as an extensive choice of premium international top-shelf liquor.
 That coupled with all of the local favorites means whatever drink you fancy the bar staff will be able to oblige.

 There are three main types of suites on offer at this resort.
-Of those four room types, there are fourteen different variants of them (these are mainly differentiated by the views the rooms have) All of the suites are very well sized and have a really modern aesthetic.
+Of those four room types, there are fourteen different variants of them (these are mainly differentiated by the views the rooms have) All of the suites are very well-sized and have a really modern aesthetic.
 Most of the rooms have the option of having a sea view or not.

 The standard room at the resort.
-At 603 sq. ft this suite is pretty well sized.
+At 603 sq. ft, this suite is pretty well-sized.
 With a king-sized bed, a small seating area, and a very nice balcony this is the perfect room for couples.
 The balcony has a very boujee bathtub in it.
 It’s described that the room has a living area, but in reality, it’s a very small space.
 So, if you like spending a lot of time chilling out in your room.
 It might be worth looking at the master suites.

 The bedroom area is pretty similar to the bedroom of the Junior Suite.
 The main difference is that the master suite comes with a dining room, a fully equipped kitchenette, and a larger living area.
 The balcony in these rooms is a little bigger than the Junior suite rooms.

 The largest offering in the resort, this is the perfect offering for families.
-With two large bedrooms and decent-sized living room, a dining room, and a kitchenette.
+With two large bedrooms and a decent-sized living room, a dining room, and a kitchenette.
 This villa has all of the bells and whistles for a private luxury retreat.
 There is also a lovely deck with a sun lounge area and a small pool for added privacy.

-Is the Preferred Club worth it
+Is the Preferred Club worth it?

 There is a large range of benefits that you get when you stay in a Preferred room, but in our opinion, a lot of them are table stakes and not necessarily worth the price.
 The main features we saw the most benefit in were as follows.

-Private Adults Only Pool Area
+Private Adults-Only Pool Area